anamitra-tech/ML-Projects/3D MNIST/README.md

 ## 🛠️ Comprehensive Regularization & Optimization Strategy

-To combat overfitting and maximize model performance, a **systematic hyperparameter tuning approach** was implemented, with results generated and analyzed after each modification:
+To combat overfitting and maximize model performance, a **systematic hyperparameter tuning approach**(instead of guessing) was implemented, with results generated and analyzed after each modification:

 ### **Regularization Techniques Applied:**